funky-jojo/NuspecPackager/readme.md

-#Nuspec Packager - Version 1.4
+#Nuspec Packager - Version 1.5

 ##Overview

-The Nuspec Packager is a very simple VSIX extension designed for Visual Studio 2012 and up.
+The Nuspec Packager is a very simple VSIX extension designed for Visual Studio.
 It is designed specifically to provide to the ability to “pack” .nuspec files that are located in your Visual Studio solution by adding a menu item to the Context Menu in the Solution Explorer.
 This menu item is only visible for .nuspec files.

 Note: This extension uses NuGet.exe command line utility to process the .nuspec file.
 This utility may be obtained as a separate download, or it is added to your solution’s .nuget folder when NuGet Package Restore is enabled for the solution.